Dustin-Ray/capyCRYPT/README.md

 [![Crates.io](https://img.shields.io/crates/v/capycrypt?style=flat-square)](https://crates.io/crates/capycrypt)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/drcapybara/capyCRYPT/blob/master/LICENSE.txt)

-A complete Rust cryptosystem implementing [NIST FIPS 202](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.202.pdf) & [NIST FIPS 197](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197-upd1.pdf) paired with a variety of Edwards curves.
+A complete Rust cryptosystem implementing [NIST FIPS 202](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.202.pdf) & [NIST FIPS 197](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197-upd1.pdf) paired to the ed448 Golidlocks curve.
 An academic exercise in cryptographic algorithm design.

 ## Security
 This library is built with love as an academic excercise in cryptographic algorithm design.
 Despite how awesome and cool it is, it probably shouldn't be used for anything serious.
 If you find ways to make it even better, open an issue or PR and we'll gladly engage.